The Death of the App: Why the "Intent Canvas" is the Endgame of Operating Systems

 • The Music Agent fetches a [Driving_Playlist] but, sensing the urgency, only bids a Weight of 3.0.

 Instant Resolution: In milliseconds, the Orchestrator runs a spatial packing algorithm.
-The highest-weight components dominate the top of the Canvas.
-A bespoke, highly functional interface is born faster than a human can blink.
+The highest-weight components dominate the Canvas.
+Lower-weight components are folded, delayed, or hidden.
+A bespoke, functional interface appears faster than a human can blink.

 User Interaction Concept image generated by Nano Banana 2